-The joint research project is being executed by three research partners and two practitioner partners.
-Overall project coordination will be conducted at the Leibniz Institute for Ecological Urban and Regional Development (IOER).
+The joint research project was executed by three research partners and two practitioner partners.
+Overall project coordination was conducted at the Leibniz Institute for Ecological Urban and Regional Development (IOER).

-Firstly, in the implementation-oriented subprojects of the cities of Bielefeld and Heidelberg, recent findings and the procedure towards establishing a biodiversity strategy shall be tested citywide.
-Secondly, using two testing areas, exemplary concrete goals and measures of the municipal biodiversity strategy – while still under development – shall be implemented to demonstrate the practical sustainability and the potentially obtainable goals.
-The three research partners will enter into continual discourse with the practitioner partners, as well as with other stakeholders.
+Firstly, in the implementation-oriented subprojects of the cities of Bielefeld and Heidelberg, recent findings and the procedure towards establishing a biodiversity strategy had been tested citywide.
+Secondly, using two testing areas, exemplary concrete goals and measures of the communal biodiversity strategy – while still under development – had been implemented to demonstrate the practical suitability and the potentially obtainable goals.
+The three research partners had been in continual discourse with the practitioner partners, as well as with other stakeholders.

-The definition of “community biodiversity strategies” in this project is quite broad.
-It ranges from explicit, independent concepts to goal formulation and its integration into or linking to existing concepts of the city and also to the implementation of individual building blocks and concrete approaches at the project level.
-Areas of focus are:
+The definition of “community biodiversity strategies” in this project was quite broad.
+It ranged from explicit, independent concepts to goal formulation and its integration into or linking to existing concepts of the city and also to the implementation of individual building blocks and concrete approaches at the project level.
+Areas of focus had been:

-The development of biodiversity strategies as well as the implementation of measures will be accompanied by an intensive public participation project.
-The goal is to encourage the support for biological diversity, thereby integrating important stakeholders in the implementation.
-Based on experiences by the project partner cities and other cities from the coalition “Communities for Biodiversity”, guidelines shall be derived to aid other cities in the development of community biodiversity strategies.
+The development of biodiversity strategies as well as the implementation of measures had been accompanied by an intensive public participation.
+The goal was to encourage the support for biological diversity, thereby integrating important stakeholders in the implementation.
+Based on experiences by the project partner cities and other cities from the coalition “Communities for Biodiversity”, guidelines had been derived to aid other cities in the development of community biodiversity strategies.